- Impressive battery life

 Assuming you’ve put in a time that’s feasible for your fitness level it’s an incredibly powerful function.
 Put in something that’s ten minutes too optimistic and it’s just a constant reminder of how far behind you are.

 It doesn’t stop there though.
-You can actually head into the Garmin Connect app and toggle two user preferences: how good you are at hills and what level of positive and negative split you’re aiming for.
+You can head into the Garmin Connect app and toggle two user preferences: how good you are at hills and what level of positive and negative split you’re aiming for.

 It’s by far our favorite new addition to the lineup, whether you’re using it as a fun training aid or you’re utilizing the function to target your next PB.

 The maps and navigational features of the Fenix range have always been one of the key tools that make the Fenix stand out for adventure-types.
 On one level they're a massively powerful source of data that underpin some of the more impressive features like PacePro.
-On the other hand, they’re a fundamental safety aspect of the watch used when travelling in the wilderness.
+On the other hand, they’re a fundamental safety aspect of the watch used when traveling in the wilderness.

 Essential reading: I trusted the training advice on my running watch

 In the 6 Pro series, those maps have seen some additional upgrades, specifically surrounding Garmin’s user trend data and applying that as heat map information when using the maps.
-That basically means that Garmin uses data from the millions of people that have planned and tracked their movements to supply guidance based on the most popular routes.
+That means that Garmin uses data from the millions of people that have planned and tracked their movements to supply guidance based on the most popular routes.

-In the most recent upgrades, you can actually see those well-trodden routes in the map, which is not only a very easy way to see where the best route is, but also has enormous safety implications if you’re lost in the middle of nowhere.
+In the most recent upgrades, you can actually see those well-trodden routes on the map, which is not only a very easy way to see where the best route is, but also has enormous safety implications if you’re lost in the middle of nowhere.

 If maps are one of your primary reasons for looking into the Fenix series, this is where the 6X Pro model, with its larger screen, comes into its own.
 To be honest, viewing maps on a watch screen is never going to be perfect, but the TOPO maps used across the pro devices are by far the best we’ve used, acting as a smart balance between navigational data and visual aesthetics.
 There are obvious issues with the system, mainly around zooming in and out, but we’ve yet to see anyone handle those effectively.